Services - Baptism/Christening and Naming

-The contribution towards my ministry which I ask for the simplest option in the South East ranges on average from about £248 to £384.
+The contribution towards my ministry which I ask for, following the simplest option, ranges on average from about £296 to £596.
 I should stress that this is the average range, but some work out to be less and some more.
 The contribution depends on a range of factors including distance, time of year, day of week, the number of families involved and the number of children involved and where I have to be before and after the service.
 So each letter is individually worked out.
 I am happy for the contribution to be made by instalments, the full details of which are given in the letter.
-I am also flexible about these arrangements and always endeavor to help where I can if resources are low.
+I am also flexible about these arrangements and always endeavour to help where I can if resources are low.

 However, let me reiterate again that the sacrament of baptism is free and I will always find a way of providing a service of baptism without any contribution whatsoever if this is what a family would like.